 In her spare time Erica enjoys staying active by playing golf, going to the gym and running.

 Shannon was born and raised in Matamata.
 He graduated from Victoria University in 1998 with a BSc.
 Shannon worked for Mainfreight until heading overseas in 2002 for an extended OE, working as a golf caddie in Scotland, a barman in London, and later as a tour bus driver in Europe.

 Shannon returned to Matamata in 2006 and works for J Swap Contractors Ltd as a business analyst.
 He is married to his architect wife Linda and together they have two young children.

 Outside of work, Shannon is involved in tennis as the president of the Matamata Tennis Club, and recently as a trustee of Matamata Futures.
 Shannon enjoys tennis, golf, road cycling and baling hay as part of the small-scale rural contracting business Classic Contractors.

-Joanne will bring hard work, professional integrity, community insight and a support for sustainability and diversity.
+Joanne brings hard work, professional integrity, community insight and a support for sustainability and diversity to the board.